 The concept of liquidity explains to the investors the intensity with which an asset can be quickly bought or sold in the market at a price that reflects its intrinsic value.
 Cash is mostly recognized as a liquid asset because it can quickly and easily be transformed into other assets.

-As an example, imagine if a person wants a $1,000 TV, cash is considered to be the easiest type of payment used, for obtaining the desired TV.
-If that person has no cash, but instead of it – a wine collection that has been evaluated at $1,000, he is unlikely to find someone willing to convert them the TV for their collection.
-As an alternative, she is supposed to sell her collection and use the cash for making a transaction in order to purchase the desired TV.
+As an example, imagine if a person wants a $1,000 TV, cash is the easiest type of payment used, for obtaining the desired TV.
+If that person has no cash, but instead – a wine collection that has been evaluated at $1,000, he is unlikely to find someone willing to exchange the TV for their collection.
+As an alternative, she is supposed to sell her collection and use the cash to make a transaction in order to purchase the TV.

-A non-disclosure agreement (NDA) is a legally binding contract referred to as a confidentiality agreement among 2 parties.
+A non-disclosure agreement (NDA) is a legally binding contract referred to as a confidentiality agreement between 2 parties.
 The purpose of this document is keeping in the secret the sensitive information provided from one party to another.
-By using sensitive information we mean information dealing with IP, databases, proprietary software, marketing strategy, business model.
+By using sensitive information, we mean information dealing with IP, databases, proprietary software, marketing strategy, business model.

-We get used to public investments and companies which are opened for public exchange.
-Private equity is the opposite term and class, used for investors, funds and companies that don’t want to show up in the public market exchange.
-All capital raised via private equity can be utilised afterwards in different ways, for instance, finance new innovative technologies, increase working capital in order to boost private’s company operations and profit.
+Private equity is the term and class used for investors, funds and companies that don’t want to show up in the public market exchange.
+All capital raised via private equity can be utilized afterwards in different ways, for instance, finance new innovative technologies, increase working capital to boost private company operations and profit.

-Startup Accelerator Is an early-stage institution, that offers help and support in education, financing and consultancy for startups.
-Accelerator’s performance and mentoring services for a specific startup has a specific duration, usually from 3 to 6 months and is considered to be a period that is a part of a cohort.
-Accelerators work on improving startup outcomes via intensive, deeply engaging and accelerated education with professional assistance.
+Startup Accelerator Is an early-stage institution, that offers help and support in education, financing, and consultancy for startups.
+Accelerator’s performance and mentoring services for a specific startup has a specific duration, usually from 3 to 6 months and is a period that is a part of a cohort.
+Accelerators work on improving startup outcomes via intensive, deeply engaging, and accelerated education with professional assistance.
 Their main goal is to help young entrepreneurs and their innovative companies to obtain experience via learning-by-doing method

-The most common items spelt out in the term sheet include the company valuation, investment amount, percentage stake, voting rights, liquidation preference, anti-dilutive provisions, and investor commitment.
+The most common items spelled out in the term sheet include the company valuation, investment amount, percentage stake, voting rights, liquidation preference, anti-dilutive provisions, and investor commitment.

 A unicorn is a startup that is privately-owned and exceeds a valuation of $1 billion.
 Some of the most popular unicorns are based in the U.S. and they include home-sharing giant Airbnb, video game company Epic Games, as well as fintech companies Robinhood and SoFi.

 Venture capitalist (VC) is an investor, interested in private equity investments to startups that manifest a high growth ability in exchange for an equity stake.
 This could be funding start-up ventures or supporting small companies that wish to expand but do not have access and resources to equities markets.
-Venture capitalists are prepared to take a risk by investing in such companies because there is a big probability to earn a massive return on their investments if invested companies reach success.
-However, VCs experience high rates of failure due to the uncertainty that is involved with new and unstabilized companies.
+Venture capitalists are prepared to take a risk by investing in such companies because there is a big probability of earning a massive return on their investments if invested companies achieve success.
+However, VCs experience high rates of failure due to the uncertainty that is involved with new and unsterilized companies.

 ENTREPRENEURSshare their stories with the right people and find funding opportunities